Recently Browsing 0 members

 Heroes are organized in alphabetical order.
 Press the "reveal hidden content" button to reveal the lists.

-TOP 10 BEST PUBSTOMPERS WITHOUT HEALER AID
+TOP 10 BEST PUBSTOMPERS WITHOUT HEALER

 You select a class, then enter values into the fields for Stamina, Strength, Agility, Intellect and Spirit.
 As you type it updates the results which show you useful information based on what stats you entered - like dodge, and crit percentages, class-specific statistics like Ranged AP for Hunters and block for Druids in bear form etc.